cgeduhn/timed-redis-counter/timed-rediscounter/README.md

 #optional with step as second argument.
-#normally the step will be the steps in the hash by the given range
+#normally the step will be calculated by given range
 obj.test1.history(1.year.ago,:minute)